since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 #### Improved Arcane Jolt

 At 15th level, your Arcane Jolt becomes more powerful.
 The extra damage of your Arcane Jolt increases to 4d6.

 \page

-## Infusions
-The infusions presented are in addition to those found in _Eberron: Rising from the Last War._

-#### Mechanized Armor
-_Prerequisite: 6th-level artificer, Gunsmith specialist_

-_Item: Breastplate armor_

-Mechanized armor functions as Breastplate (medium) armor.
-While wearing mechanized armor:
-* A  creature gains a +1 bonus to Armor Class.
-* A creature may apply a maximum Dexterity modifier of 3 to its armor class, instead of 2.
-* The armor has hit points equal to your Constitution modifier + your Intelligence modifier + five times your level in this class.
-These hit points are treated as temporary hit points for the creature wearing the armor.
-* **Repair (3/Day)**.
-You may use your bonus action to restore 2d8 + 2 hit points to the mechanized armor.

-If the _mending_ spell is cast on it, the mechanized armor regains 2d6 hit points.

-Your tinkering improves the lightness and durability of the mechanized armor.
-When you reach 10th level in this class:
-* Your mechanized armor gains a +2 bonus to Armor Class.
-* The maximum Dexterity modifer increases to 5.
-* **Deflect Attack**.
-The creature wearing the armor may use its reaction to impose disadvantage on the attack roll of one creature it can see.
-If the attack hits, the creature wearing the armor may halve the attack's damage against it.

-When you reach 15th level in this class:
-* Your mechanized armor gains a +3 bonus to Armor Class.
-* Whenever your mechanized armor uses its Deflect Attack, the attacker takes force damage equal to 1d4 + your Intelligence modifier if the attacker is within 5 feet of the creature wearing the armor.

-\page